Transfer Amari Carter feels she'll be a perfect fit for Arizona women's basketball team

 “On defense I like to play the passing lanes — play like a free safety and get steals when I can.”

 Jumping is one of Carter’s favorite things.
-When she was younger she was really tiny.
-She liked to jump and fly around.
-She was in a sling once and it looked like a wing, so one of her closest friend’s mom called her Bird.
+She was in a sling at a young age and one of her friend’s mom called her “Bird” since it looked like a wing.

 Rim shots